 Recognizing that an abrupt change to an original cost-based method would reduce oil pipeline earnings and have a potentially sharp impact on oil pipeline investors, the Commission developed a transitional, middle ground method that is fair in light of investor expectations, but did not perpetuate the serious flaws of the previous method.
 The compromise method employs a starting rate base (SRB) that is the sum of a pipeline's debt ratio times net depreciated original cost and the equity ratio times the reproduction portion of the valuation rate base depreciated by the same percentage as the original cost rate base had been depreciated.
-1/ The size of the SRB is therefore strongly affected by the pipeline's debt/equity ratio.
+The size of the SRB is therefore strongly affected by the pipeline's debt/equity ratio.
 Calculation and amortization of the SRB and any deferred equity components of the rate base are among the issues raised here.
 In addition, oil pipelines are permitted to add Allowances for Funds Used During Construction (AFDUC) to new plant additions after December 31, 1983, and are required to consider related Accumulated Deferred Income Taxes (ADIT) in determining rate base.

-1/ a.
+a.
 The ALJ's Determinations.

 The ALJ first determined that SFPP's starting rate base should be determined in part by adopting SFPP's actual capital structure as of December 19, 1988, when it first became a publicly traded partnership pursuant to a corporate reorganization by its parent company, the Santa Fe Pacific Corporation, and that the deferred equity component of the rate base up to December 18, 1988 also should be determined using SFPP's December 19, 1988 capital structure.
-1/ He also determined that the SRB should be amortized based on the remaining useful life of SFPP's assets as of December 31, 1983, the point from which the Commission's trended original cost methodology was to be applied to a pipeline's existing asset base.
-1/ He further concluded that the additions to the rate base after the same date should be governed by the capital structure applicable to the year of the addition, and that the actual inflation rate in the test year should be used for determining the increase in the deferred equity component.
-1/ The ALJ also held that SFPP had not used an appropriate method for amortizing its ADIT and had not justified its proposed AFUDC.
-1/ The ALJ therefore adopted an alternative method for determining b.
-The Starting Rate Base.
+He also determined that the SRB should be amortized based on the remaining useful life of SFPP's assets as of December 31, 1983, the point from which the Commission's trended original cost methodology was to be applied to a pipeline's existing asset base.
+He further concluded that the equity component of the SRB after December 19, 1988, and the deferred equity component of the additions to the rate base after the same date should be governed by the capital structure applicable to the year of the addition, and that the actual inflation rate in the test year should be used for determining the increase in the deferred equity component.
+The ALJ also held that SFPP had not used an appropriate method for amortizing its ADIT and had not justified its proposed AFUDC.
+The ALJ therefore adopted an alternative method for determining AFUDC and modified SFPP's proposed method for recognizing these costs.
+The ALJ also rejected arguments that SFPP should be required to adjust the amount of accumulated depreciation on its books.
+All of theses rulings are contested on exceptions.